gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### Inspect Element (articles)

 All about design.
 Written by Tom Kenny.
-I especially love his &#8216;Learn from Great Design&#8217; articles where he goes through some web site and showcases why the design just works.
+I especially love his &#8216;Learn from Great Design' articles where he goes through some web site and showcases why the design just works.

 Website: <a href="http://inspectelement.com/" target="_blank">http://inspectelement.com/</a>